What exactly is a reserve fund?

-Before purchasing a condominium, it is important to make sure you or your solicitor review how much money is in the buildings reserve fund and see if there are any upcoming repairs that need to be paid for.
+Before purchasing a condominium, it is important to make sure you or your lawyer review how much money is in the buildings reserve fund and see if there are any upcoming repairs that need to be paid for.

 If you have any additional questions regarding reserve funds or a reserve fund study, please do not hesitate to get in touch.